amirgabrieli/aqua-operator/docs/InstallOpenShift.md

 Make sure you have a license and access to the Aqua registry.
 If you want to obtain a new license, please contact us at https://www.aquasec.com/about-us/contact-us/.

 ## Deploy the Aqua Operator
-1. Create a new namespace/project called 'aqua' for the Aqua deployment
+1. Create a new namespace/project called 'aqua' for the Aqua deployment.
 2. Install the Aqua Operator from RH's OperatorHub and add it to the 'aqua' namespace.
-The Operator will create a new service-account, called 'aqua-sa' to run the Aqua application.
+The Operator will create a new service-account, called 'aqua-sa', to run the Aqua application.

 ## Before You Deploy AquaCSP's Custom Resources
 You will need to supply two secrets for the installation -